gaosanyong/cplib/README.md

-# cp algorithms
+# Competitive Programming Library

 Welcome to my collection of competitive programming (cp) algorithms.
-In this project, I've collected a few commonly-used algorithms and data structures that are widely used in competitive programming.
+In this project, I've collected a few commonly-used algorithms and data structures that often appear in competitive programming contests.